ghas-lab-templates/exercises/labs.md

 - GitHub-recommended security configurations
 - custom security configurations.

-### Lab - Setting Up a Custom Security Configuration
+### Lab - Setting Up a Custom Security Configuration and Enabling Dependency Graph

 (Instructor notes: Mention how we recommend securing your organization with the GitHub-recommended security configuration, then evaluating the security findings on your repositories before configuring custom security configurations.
 However, for learning experience we will set up our own security configuration. )